mozaik-association/mozaik/docs/4Event_module.md

 ## Management of tickets

-!!!abstract "The goal of this fonctionality"
+!!!abstract "The goal of this functionality"

-    The fonctionality allows to create differents types of tickets for an event.
+    The functionality allows to create differents types of tickets for an event.
 Tickets can have differents prices, different maximum number of entries and different start and end dates of the sale.

 <figure markdown>